-The Pet Animal Care Facilities Act (PACFA) Program is dedicated to protecting the health and well-being of animals in pet care.
 We are the only PACFA-licensed Cocker Spaniel rescue in Colorado!
+The Pet Animal Care Facilities Act (PACFA) program is dedicated to protecting the health and well-being of animals in pet care.

-Our directors and volunteers rescue Cocker Spaniels in need when they face euthanasia or from owners who cannot care for their pets anymore, as well as neglect or abandonment situations.
-Rescued dogs are placed in a foster home of prescreened volunteers until a suitable forever home is found.
-Before the dogs are available for adoption, they are spayed or neutered and seen by a veterinarian for a health exam to identify and treat any health care issues, and any necessary vaccinations are administered.
-Our dogs also undergo a behavior evaluation to help us determine what type of permanent home environment would allow them to thrive and succeed.
+Our experienced team of directors and dozens of reliable volunteers rescue cocker spaniels when they face euthanasia or from owners who cannot care for their pets regards of the reason, as well as those from neglect or abandonment situations.
+Rescued dogs are placed in a foster home of pre-screened volunteers until a suitable forever home is found.
+Before the dogs are available for adoption, they are spayed or neutered, seen by a veterinarian for a health exam to identify and treat any health care issues, and brought up-to-date on the most common vaccinations.
+Many of these health exams include a full blood test and a dental cleaning.
+Our dogs also undergo a behavior evaluation to help determine what type of permanent home environment would allow them to thrive and succeed.

 Audra J. Bowen, President